Start Page Update list

 4. Squeezebox Duet with wireless color screen remote = 300 Eu (SQB remote (I mention it because it costs 250 Eu) is optional if if you have the iPod (new generation of the Touch) or iPhone (any generation).
 The iPod / iPhone must be able to connect to the computer and access the iTunes library files to browse the HDD Server.
 Then it can become the ultimate remote controller with finger touch CD cover browsing etc.

-5. A computer, preferrably iMac because it is silent and can be permanently on in the listening room.
+5. A computer, preferrably iMac, Powerbook, Atom Laptop or any other silent computer because it is silent and can be permanently on in the listening room.
 Another cool option is HP Touchsmart with screen that does the finger browsing.

 6. The high end DAC with Laampizator or simply - a good DAC full stop.